 Oviedo is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Oviedo’s overall crime rate is lower than average for the country.

 In Oviedo, however, the average commute to work is quite long.
 On average, people spend 31.10 minutes each day getting to work, which is significantly higher than the national average.

-Oviedo is a somewhat ethnically-diverse city.
+Oviedo is an extremely ethnically-diverse city.
 The people who call Oviedo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oviedo residents report their race to be White, followed by Black or African-American.
 Oviedo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.50% of the city’s residents.
+People of Hispanic or Latino origin account for 20.15% of the city’s residents.
 Important ancestries of people in Oviedo include Irish, English, Italian, and Polish.

 The most common language spoken in Oviedo is English.
 Other important languages spoken here include Spanish and French Creole.